-As one of the largest land holders in King County, the port owns parks and public access areas, cargo and container terminals, Sea-Tac airport, conference facilities at the airport and on the waterfront, recreational boating marinas, piers for workboats and cruise ships, office space, storage and warehouse operations, and more.
+As one of the largest land holders in King County, the port owns parks and public access areas, Sea-Tac airport, conference facilities at the airport and on the waterfront, recreational boating marinas, piers for workboats and cruise ships, office space, storage and warehouse operations, and more.

 Seattle-Tacoma International Airport

 – Ranked 15th among U. S. airports for passenger activity and 21st for air cargo, Sea-Tac